JackDerksen/dev-env/README.md

 # FD/FZF Configuration
 [Located in .bashrc](https://github.com/JackDerksen/dev-env/blob/main/dotfiles/.bashrc)

-Pretty basic, aliases set up for both file fuzzy-finding (opened directly into Neovim) and directory fuzzy-find navigation.
+Pretty basic, aliases set up for both file fuzzy-finding (opened directly into NeoVim) and directory fuzzy-find navigation.
 Will open in a centered window if used inside of a Tmux session.

 ![image](https://github.com/user-attachments/assets/fb428486-e349-4a54-8ffd-0e9c09bbc4c5)